dchampion/crypto/doc/NumberTheory.md

 Euler's totient function is _multiplicative_, meaning that if two integers $p$ and $q$ are relatively prime, then $\phi(pq) = \phi(p) \times \phi(q) = (p-1)(q-1)$.

 There are many proofs of Euler's theorem, including a generalized version of the proof of [Fermat's little theorem](#fermats-little-theorem) presented above.
-The following proof uses [LaGrange's theorem](#lagranges-theorem).
+The following proof uses [Lagrange's theorem](#lagranges-theorem).

 ## Proof:
 - Let $n$ be a positive integer (that is not necessarily prime)